jedisct1/zigly/docs/examples/geo-redirect.md

 1. Get the client IP address
 2. Look up geolocation data for that IP using `geo.lookup()`
 3. Extract the country code from the result
+4. Use `getPath()` to extract the request path
-4. Skip redirects for API and static asset paths
+5. Skip redirects for API and static asset paths
-5. Redirect to the appropriate regional domain based on country
+6. Redirect to the appropriate regional domain based on country
-6. Fall back to the default origin for unmatched countries
+7. Fall back to the default origin for unmatched countries

 The `downstream.redirect(302, url)` method sends an HTTP 302 redirect response.